giancarlo/scroller.js/README.md

 ===========

 Automatically adds support for smooth scrolling.
-It will replace the scrollTo function and bind itself to all local <a> elements.
+It will replace the scrollTo function and bind itself to all local A elements.

 To specify the easing function use: